-With 10 games of the 2019/20 season to go, Timo Werner has already matched the most prolific Bundesliga campaign of his career, and yet the question is still worth asking: What exactly is his best position?
+With two games of the 2019/20 season to go, Timo Werner has already bettered the most prolific Bundesliga campaign of his career by five goals, and yet the question is still worth asking: What exactly is his best position?

 After all, this is a man you could place anywhere in the RB Leipzig front line and he’d continue to score and make goals with remarkable regularity.

 So, where is Werner most dangerous? bundesliga.com trains its microscope on the jet-propelled 24-year-old.

 Watch: How is Timo Werner scoring so many goals?

 This is clearly Werner’s bread and butter, the position from which he has terrorised opposition defences since Ralph Hassenhüttl gave him a regular spot at the sharp end of his attack in 2016.

 It was that first year following his move from VfB Stuttgart to Leipzig that represented Werner’s best of his career until now.

 He has done the most damage as one of Julian Nagelsmann’s preferred two frontmen and has been deployed through the middle in 23 of 32 league appearances so far - making up for a substantial majority of 72 per cent of his game time.

 It makes sense that the bulk of his goals (20) would also come from a central role, which sees Werner return a goal inside every 100 minutes.

 Or as a No.10?